FLYING WITH YOUR MINDDOG

 The mindDog will need to be focused completely on their handler and ignoring what is happening around them.
 The same applies to landing but here the handler needs to think about changes in air pressure.
 You can’t tell a dog to “pop” his ears, but you can give him something to chew on.
 This is important.
 Air pressure changes can be painful.

-Upon landing the team will be taken off the plane first.
+Upon landing the team will usually be taken off the plane first.
 But remember it may not be plain sailing to exit the terminal.
-For international travellers there will be bio security inspections, immigration and customs to deal with.
+For international travelers there will be bio security inspections, immigration and customs to deal with.
 And you will have to wait for your baggage.
 Most airports will have staff waiting for you so remember to ask them if the terminal has indoor toileting facilities.
-That outside patch of grass is going to be a long way off.
+That outside patch of grass is going to be a long way off!

 Some mindDogs fly often and have no problems.
 Others can fly once or twice and be absolutely fine.
 It is important to remember that every flight is the first one.
 It is not unusual for a frequent flyer to suffer increasing stress with each flight.
 Handlers who fly their dogs often need to be very aware of this and take special note of their dog’s stress levels.